isu-digital/digital-collections-template/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="fairfieldbirdclub292" %}
+{% include feature/jumbotron.html objectid="fairfieldbirdclub284" %}
+{% include feature/nav-menu.html sections="About the collection;Related resources" %}

 ## About the collection